 What would you suggest to men be better allies?
 What steps should they take?

 Start from your own personal experience, and try to broaden it by trying to find other perspectives on how you see the world.
 Engage in conversations with women – and with other men.
 Be vulnerable.
 Try to understand how the world feels like for people who are not like yourself.
 Try to educate yourself about intersectional concepts.
 Try to create awareness about your responsibility – Where in life can you make a difference?
 What are the micro-actions where you can have a positive effect on an everyday basis?
 If you want to narrow it down to make a decision, whether you want to remain part of the problem or want to become part of the solution.
-If it’s the latter, then you are at the beginning of a very exciting learning journey, which will bring you to expanding your own repertoire and creating a totally new perspective on your life.
+If it’s the latter, then you are at the beginning of a very exciting learning journey, which will bring you to expand your own repertoire and creating a totally new perspective on your life.